awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/java-integration-example-meterusage.md

 1. Create an Amazon ECS task or Amazon EKS pod definition that references the container that has integrated with AWS Marketplace and references the IAM role that you created in step 6\.
 If you want to see logging, enable AWS CloudTrail logging in the task definition\.

 1. Create an Amazon ECS or Amazon EKS cluster to run your task or pod\.
-For more information about creating an Amazon ECS cluster, see [Creating a Cluster](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create_cluster.html) in the *Amazon Elastic Container Service Developer Guide*\.
+For more information about creating an Amazon ECS cluster, see [Creating a cluster](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create_cluster.html) in the *Amazon Elastic Container Service Developer Guide*\.
 For more information about creating an Amazon EKS cluster \(using Kubernetes version 1\.1\.3\.x or later\), see [Creating an Amazon EKS Cluster](https://docs.aws.amazon.com/eks/latest/userguide/create_cluster.html)\.

 1. Configure the Amazon ECS or Amazon EKS cluster and launch the Amazon ECS task definition or Amazon EKS pod that you created in step 8, in the us\-east\-1 AWS Region\.
 It's only during this testing process, before the product is live, that you have to use this Region\.

 1. When you get a valid response from `MeterUsage` for each of the dimensions being published for the product, you can begin creating your container product\.
 For questions, contact the [AWS Marketplace Seller Operations](https://aws.amazon.com/marketplace/management/contact-us/) team\.

-## MeterUsage Java examples<a name="meterusage-java-example"></a>
+## `MeterUsage` Java examples<a name="meterusage-java-example"></a>

 The following code examples use the AWS SDK for Java and AWS Marketplace Metering Service to call the `MeterUsage` operation\.